MatthewRizzo/door_detector/README.md

 2. To setup for running the server please run the following command `sudo ./install/install.sh`

-3. To start up the server program execute the following: `python main.py`
+3. To start up the server program execute the following: `./run_server.sh [main.py flags and options]` The script automatically pipes flags given to it or options set via command line to the python main.
+The purpose of the script is to force the program to be run by the virtual environment (and avoid your having to type in a long file path to python).

 ## **Portions of Code**